Mkhuze Game Reserve

 It is one of South Africa's top birdwatching destinations.
 You could spot an incredible 420 different bird species.
 Excellent bird hides adjacent to water sources cater to avid birders.

 Significant variance exists in the different habitats at Mkuze.
 Few, if any, other reserves in South Africa are home to so many diverse ecosystems.
-The reserve boasts mountainous terrain and an open savannah in its western section.
+The reserve boasts mountainous terrain and an open savanna in its western section.
 Mkuze is also home to sand forests, riverine forests, and wetland areas.

 The primary activities at Mkuze focus on the region's animal and bird life, with 4x4 game drives, bush walks, and birdwatching from well-constructed bird hides.
 Additionally, you could go on a cultural village tour, a walking safari, or visit a crocodile and reptile park.
 Regionally there is tiger fishing in the Jozini dam.
 Mkuze is close to Ithala, Hluhluwe iMfolozi, and the diving spots at Sodwana.